Shoji: Frame

-The shoji frame is a panel called a (kōshi).
+The shoji frame is a panel called a (格子, kōshi).
 It is assembled from interlocking laths of wood or bamboo called kumiko.
 "Kumiko" literally means "woven"; the halved joints alternate in direction so that the laths are interwoven.
 The interweaving is structural, and the paper (which is tensioned by spraying it with water) further strengthens the finished panel.
 Frames can easily be broken by stepping on them when they are dismounted and stripped for re-papering.
 No fasteners are traditionally used to hold the frame together.
 Rice glue can also be used in the frame joints.

 Coniferous wood is preferred for its fine, straight grain.
 Shoji with kōshi made of split bamboo are called take-shōji (竹障子).
 Kōshi are sometimes made of aluminium, shaped to resemble wood.